 Industrial School and Training Ship 'Clio', Liverpool, Lancashire

-In 1915, an Auxiliary Home was opened at 6 Great George's Square, Liverpool.
-It accommodate up to 29 boys.
-The home acted as a hostel for those taking up employment in the city and also for former Clio boys who needed short-term accommodation while their ships were in port.
+In around 1890, an Auxiliary Home was opened at 18 Hardy Street, Liverpool.
+It acted as a hostel for those taking up employment in the city and also for former Clio boys who needed short-term accommodation while their ships were in port.
+By 1900, it had been replaced by premises at 6 Great George's Square, Liverpool, where up to 30 boys could be accommodated.

 - Anglesey Archives, Industrial Estate Road, Bryn Cefni Industrial Estate, Llangefni, Anglesey, Wales LL77 7JA.